 Cut 12 sprigs of dried pressed lavender to the fit inside mason jars below the seal line, set aside.

 Fill a large saucepan with about 2 inches of water and place it on the stove to heat.
-Place soy wax flakes in a metal candle, pouring pitcher and set inside the large sauce pain.
+Place soy wax flakes in a metal candle pouring pitcher and set inside the large saucepan.
 Heat until melted using the double broiler method.
 Whisk often and heat until melted.
 Remove from heat immediately to avoid wax becoming too hot.
-Let wax cool to 120°F to 125°F before adding essential oils.
+Let the wax cool to 120°F to 125°F before adding essential oils.

 Note: Always burn soy candles long enough for the wax to melt across the container before blowing out the flame.
 This will avoid a tunnel forming in the wax and lowering the life of the candle.